4DimK/Prusa-MINI-bear-Z10-mod/README.md

 **Factory provided modifiable settings**

-To properly use the MK3S the following two settings need to be changed directly from the MINI screen.
-The menu to change these is kind of hidden; to access select `Settings->HW Setup (Long press until sound)`:
+To properly use the MK3S printhead the following settings need to be changed directly from the MINI screen.

+Hint: The menu to change these is kind of hidden; to access select:

+`Settings->HW Setup (Long press until sound)`:

 | setting | Value |
 |-------- | ----- |